tryton/tryton/modules/sale_supply_drop_shipment/doc/index.rst

 ###############################

-The Sale Supply Drop Shipment module adds a drop shipment option on product supplier if "supply on request" is checked.
-When checked, the purchase request and the linked purchase have the address of customer as Delivery Address;
+The Sale Supply Drop Shipment module adds a drop shipment option on product supplier if "supply on request" is selected.
-at the confirmation of the purchase a drop shipment is created and linked to both the purchase and the sale.
+When selected, the purchase request and the linked purchase have the address of customer as Delivery Address; at the confirmation of the purchase a drop shipment is created and linked to both the purchase and the sale.

 Drop Shipment
 *************